Skip to content

 A tight tolerance with RFS and a 3-datum scheme usually signals more fixture precision, slower processing, and more inspection time.
 A more permissive tolerance with MMC and fewer datum references may allow simpler workholding and faster production checks.
 The FCF is a cost driver because every element changes how the part is made and verified.

-Upload your drawing with GD&T feature control frames and get a free DFM review.
-MakerStage engineers check every FCF for manufacturability, flagging conflicting callouts, redundant tolerances, and missing datum references before you pay for a single part.
+Upload your drawing with GD&T feature control frames and MakerStage can review the callout package during quote review, flagging conflicting controls, redundant tolerances, and missing datum references before machining starts.

 Avoid These